How strong is your password? - Tips to win the girl.

 Password management tools

 Sometimes one may create very unique passwords for the various accounts they have, and in this case, remembering all those passwords can be a really big deal.
 So, there is a need to manage your passwords.

 LastPass, for example, lets you store and manage all of your important passwords in one safe spot.
 The app encrypts your data and password list so that no one can read them, and there's an option for different types of two-factor authentication.
 It also includes a password generator that creates randomized passcodes that are nearly impossible to guess.
-The free desktop version prompts you to save your password in LastPass whenever you login to a new website, but you'll need a premium subscription ($12 per year) to use the mobile version.
+The free desktop version prompts you to save your password in LastPass whenever you log in to a new website, but you'll need a premium subscription to use the mobile version.

 1Password is another great option for those seeking extra protection.
-The 1Password app ($17.99) offers many features similar to that of LastPass, including a password generator and secure encryption.
+The 1Password app offers features similar to LastPass, including a password generator and secure encryption.
 There's also a browser extension that syncs with your desktop.

 Other great tools for password management include; Dashlane, avast password manager etc. As of now, I hope you understand the importance of your password.
 Above all, how strong your password is should be your major concern.